Tuesday, May 2, 2017

 Pictures from a Bicycle Ride across America 2011

-I cheated a little on this post and included places I’ve seen on several shorter bicycle rides, a couple from hiking, plus a bunch of pictures from my second ride across the U.S.A. in 2011.
+I cheated a little on this post and included places I’ve seen on several shorter bicycle rides, plus a couple from hiking, but almost all are from my second ride across the U.S.A. in 2011.

 “You must do the thing you think you cannot do.”